shelleyolivia/learn-tutorials/figment-learn/new-pathways/the_graph/05-entities.md

 ## ✅ Verify

-Before goign to the next step, click on the **Check for expected entities** button on the right to make sure your entities are properly defined.
+Before going to the next step, click on the **Check for expected entities** button on the right to make sure your entities are properly defined.